Provides access to Medicare benefits for a range of medical services, lower cost prescriptions and free care as a public patient in a public hospital.

 - sending a request to the Department of Human Services, GPO Box 9822 in your capital city (a form is not required).
 You need to attach a certified copy of identification such as your driver's licence

-- using Medicare Online.
-If you're not already registered for Online Services, register now.
+- using Medicare online accounts.
+If you're not already registered for online accounts, register now.